-Top 5 Things to avoid while Trekking in Nepal
+Top 5 Things to avoid during Nepal Hiking Holidays

-While trekking in Nepal, there are lots of things that you can do.
+During Nepal walking adventures, there are lots of things that you can do.
 From viewing the breathtaking sceneries, hiking around foothills of Himalayas to exploring local cultures and traditions; there are lots of adventurous activities to experience.
-But there are also things to avoid that you must be aware of before embarking for trekking in Nepal.
+But there are also things to avoid that you must be aware of before embarking for Nepal treks.
 Knowing these things will not only keep you away from troubles but it also comes handy at crunch situations.
-Here are the top five lists of things that you should not do and try to avoid while trekking in Nepal.
+Here are the top five lists of things that you should not do and try to avoid during Nepal treks and tours.

 Never trek alone.
 It might get you in lots of trouble.
 First of all you might get lost and end up nowhere else.
 Secondly, the altitude sickness can be life threatening if not taken seriously and you might be paying extra for everything.
 Also at certain places, it is illegal to trek without accompanying with local trekking company.